StarRocks/starrocks/docs/developers/development-environment/ide-setup.md

 Of course, you can use LLVM tools to development be.

-Ubuntu LLVM installtion refer to：https://apt.llvm.org/
+Ubuntu LLVM installtion refer to: https://apt.llvm.org/

 Then use the command:  `CC=clang-15 CXX=clang++-15 ./build.sh` to compile be.
 But the premise is that your thirdparty has been compiled with gcc.